Can Gravitational Wave Data Shed Light on Dark Matter Particles ?: Logarithmic Corrections to the BHAF

-It is clear that together with eqn. (\ref{gsl}), the observed GW data from BBHC validating eqn (\ref{hat}), implies that $(\Delta S_{BH})_{obs} \equiv (S_{BHr} - (S_{BH1} + S_{BH2})_{obs} > 0$.
+It is clear that together with eqn. (\ref{gsl}), the observed GW data from BBHC validating eqn (\ref{hat}), implies that $(\Delta S_{BH})_{obs} \equiv S_{BHr} - (S_{BH1} + S_{BH2})_{obs} > 0$.
 However, the very fact that an {\it ab initio} calculation of black hole entropy must necessarily involve a quantum gravity proposal, raises the possibility that theoretical computations of black hole entropy within that proposal (or any other) may throw up {\it quantum corrections} to the BHAF (\ref{bhaf}).
-This is also true of {\it classical} modifications of general relativity, like $f(R)$ gravity and the like, where the Wald formula for the entropy function \cite{wald93} might yield corrections to the BHAF, for black holes in the modified gravity theory.
-As argued in ref. \cite{pm2025}, for astrophysically relevant black holes ($S_{BH} >> 1$), black hole entropy $S_{bh} = S_{bh}(S_{BH}, {\bf Q})$, where ${\bf Q}$ are a bunch of `charges' characterizing a modification of general relavity, either quantal or classical.
-One may write \cite{pm2025}
+As argued in ref. \cite{pm2025}, for astrophysically relevant black holes ($S_{BH} >> 1$), black hole entropy $S_{bh} = S_{bh}(S_{BH}, {\bf Q})$, where ${\bf Q}$ are a bunch of `charges' or `hair' characterizing a modification of general relavity, either quantal or classical.
+A simple assumption is that these corrections to the BHAF are {\it additive}, i.e., one may write \cite{pm2025}

 Substitution of eqn. (\ref{cor}) into (\ref{gsl}) leads to the result \cite{pm2025}